pavelhoral/merk-utils/prfolder/README.md

     git checkout -b merk

-To link everything up the following modifications should be done indifr BASE directory:
+To link everything up the following modifications should be done inside the BASE directory:

     ln -s ../shared shared
     ln -s shared/utils/prserver/start_server.sh .

+If you want to use any of the custom Python extension modules, you should put *utils* project on the Python path.
+To do that place in the beginning of the file `python/bf2/__init__.py` (after initial imports) the following line:

+    sys.path.append('shared/utils')

 ## Creating New Server Instance